JakeOtto/python_practice/chapter1/01_say_hello_to_python.md

 <!-- OMITTED -->

 It's also possible to build strings using _interpolation_.
 This technique allows you to insert content into strings.
-Here's an example where the contents of a variable called `name` is interpolated into a string:
+Here's an example where the content of a variable called `name` is interpolated into a string:

 ```python